copyright © Wartime Heritage Association

 Gordon Allan Anthony was the son of Henry Irvin Anthony (1887-1930) and Gladys Cora (Mosher) Anthony

-He immigrated to the United States in 1928, arriving in Boston, Massachusetts, from Yarmouth, Nova
+He immigrated to the United States aboard the SS Yarmouth, arriving in Boston, Massachusetts, from

 After Gordon enlisted in March 1943, the 511th closed at Camp Mackall, North Carolina to join the 11th

 Airborne Division.
-Following 17 weeks of basic training, the 511th journeyed to the Fort Benning
+Following 17 weeks of basic training, the 511th moved to the Fort Benning Parachute

 In December of 1943, the 511th returned to Camp Mackall for Advanced Training.
 The success of the